La Dame d'Romance...

 Ms Fontaine has interviewed her on her exclusive cable talk-show broadcast from New York City.

 She continued to write for two internationally published newspapers, as well as freelance as a magazine editor and book reviewer.
 The opening chapter of another novel, titled Children of the Eagle, about present day Albania/Kosova, was serialized in two newspapers, The Turkish Times, published in Washington D.C. and read worldwide, and Illyria, published in New York City, N.Y., also read worldwide.
-Revamped, revised and re-titled as Terra Dolorosa, it is awaiting the day Kristina will be (emotionally) strong enough to tackle it to completion.
+Revamped, revised and re-titled as TERRA DOLOROSA, it is awaiting the day Kristina will be (emotionally) strong enough to tackle it to completion.

-To date , Kristina has published eight novels.
-And so, her quest to touch and perchance to help heal, the Universal Human Heart, goes on ....
+As devastated as she still remains, Kristina's quest to touch and perchance to help heal, the Universal Human Heart, goes on ....

 The proverbial question begs: CAN YOU GO HOME AGAIN?